 Fainting

-Common causes of fainting are pain, hunger, stress or long periods of sitting or standing.
+Common causes of fainting are pain, hunger, stress or long periods of sitting or standing but can also be a sign of more complex situations.
 The blood vessels in the lower body dilate and then the heart slows causing blood pressure to fall.
 This results in a temporary reduction in blood supply to the brain.

 Signs and symptoms

 Before fainting the casualty may have a stomach ache, blurred vision or dizziness.
-They may also have pale with clammy skin.
+They are also likely to have pale, sweaty skin.
+In darker skin tones this can be seen inside the lips which will be less pink with possible blue tinges.

-Symptoms can include temporary loss of consciousness and a slow pulse.
+Symptoms can also include a temporary loss of consciousness for no more than a few minutes and usually only a few seconds accompanied with a slow pulse.

 Treatment

-3. Allow fresh air to circulate and remove excess spectators.
+- Allow fresh air to circulate and remove excess bystanders from crowding around.

-6. Check airway and breathing again, place in the recovery position and dial 999/112 if necessary.
+- Check airway and breathing again, place in the recovery position and call 999/112 if necessary.